- Date : 27/06/2020

 While regarded the most stable of the three, money market instruments don’t have the potential to beat inflation by a large margin.

-Action: Balance your high-risk investments (stock) with medium-risk (bond) and low-risk (money market) options.
+Action: Reduce investment risk by balancing your high-risk investments (stock) with medium-risk (bond) and low-risk (money market) options.

-2. Divide to thrive: As you allocate your investments across asset classes in line with your goals and risk appetite, limit your exposure to a specific type of investment within an asset class.
+2. Divide to thrive: As you diversify investments across asset classes in line with your goals and risk appetite, limit your exposure to a specific type of investment within an asset class.
 So don’t orient your equity investment to one company or sector.
 Instead, invest in large-, mid-, and small-cap stocks across high-growth and stable sectors.
-Also consider equity or growth and hybrid mutual funds.
+Also, consider equity or growth and hybrid mutual funds.

-Action: Build a diversified portfolio comprising a mix of equity, debt, mutual funds, and other assets such as gold, real estate, and collectibles (art).
+Action: Build a diversified portfolio comprising a mix of equity, debt, mutual funds, and other assets such as gold, real estate, and other investment product types such as collectables (art) and antiquities.

 Action: Use a SIP for trading in equity or buying equity fund to ride the volatility and fluctuations in the financial market.